ivanov/kanten/README.md

     - set cursor location either via search or mouseclick
     - mouseclick should un-highlight the current match of search (if any) and highlight the whole line instead
+      - actually - it might make sense to just use widget focus infrastructure for this in urwid?
+    [ ] mouse click column detection is off by the size of the margins
+        - find it from window_width % column_width / num_columns
 [ ] run_wrapper to restore previous screen?
     - moar and bpython do this, i think
 [ ] dynamic resizing of width (via + and - commands, perhaps)